dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 **Definition**: total quantity of each item which was removed from stock,  placed in quarantine and (eventually) disposed of.
 **Reporting period**: monthly aggregations are recommended except for real-time systems where daily as well as monthly aggregations automated by the system are recommended.
 **Calculation**: total stock discarded for each item are calculated by adding up the quantities discarded during the respective reporting period.
-**Short Interpretation**: stock discards are, in principle, avoided but should at least be exception.
+**Short Interpretation**: stock discards are, in principle, avoided but should at least be an exception.
 **Corrective action**: if stock is damaged, the storage conditions need to be improved accordingly.
 For example if stock is damaged by freezing vaccines, the cold chain management needs to be improved.
 If stock expires either stock levels need to be reduced or the remaining shelf life at the time of delivery from the supply medical warehouse needs to be increased.
 **Aggregation options**: aggregating discarded quantities across different items is not meaningful but for each item separately, they can be aggregated across several time periods, across several health facilities and both as a sum.
-**Visualization options**: pivot table, column chart, bar chart, line chart or single value chart.
+**Visualisation options**: pivot table, column chart, bar chart, line chart or single value chart.

 #### Stock on hand
 **Definition**: Stock on hand is defined as the quantity of each item which is physically present in the (central) pharmacy.
 It must be determined by a physical stock count which should be carried out at the end of every reporting period, usually the end of the month.
 This stock count corresponds to the "closing stock" which means the stock at the end of the reporting period.
 In order to avoid confusion, stock balances which are the result of calculations such as adding and subtracting stock transactions from the "opening stock" should not be referred to as "Stock on hand".
 If stocks of the same item are held in different locations, those quantities need to be counted separately but then be added up for calculating the total.
 **Reporting period**: monthly aggregations are recommended except for real-time systems where daily as well as monthly aggregations automated by the system are recommended.
 **Calculation**: the stock on hand is calculated simply by counting the total quantities which are available in the (central) pharmacy at the time of counting/reporting.
 **Short Interpretation**: the stock on hand is the result of transactions and can therefore only be influenced indirectly through stock transactions and the desired stock levels depend on numerous parameters.
 However, items should never stock out and stockouts should always be considered as an emergency.
 **Corrective action**: any stockout should be considered as an emergency which prompts immediate action.
 Open (unfilled) order quantities (which have not been delivered yet) should be expedited (delivered as soon as possible) or additional emergency orders should be placed immediately.
-In addition, a carefuly review of the causes for the stockout should be carried out and remedied to prevent stockouts from recurring.
+In addition, a carefully review of the causes for the stockout should be carried out and remedied to prevent stockouts from recurring.
 **Aggregation options**: aggregating stock on hand across different items is not meaningful but for each item separately, they can be aggregated across several time periods, across several health facilities and both as a sum.
 The average stock on ahd across several reporting periods may be used for evening out fluctuations or for comparing stock on hand between (similar) health facilities.
-**Visualization options**: pivot table, column chart, bar chart, line chart or single value chart.
+**Visualisation options**: pivot table, column chart, bar chart, line chart or single value chart.

 #### Stock correction